department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/loan-options/nadl.md

 ### Can I get a NADL?

-You may be able to get a NADL if you’re a Native American Veteran or a non–Native American Veteran married to a Native American, **and**:
+You may be able to get a NADL if you’re a Native American Veteran or a non–Native American Veteran married to a Native American, **and all of the following are true for you**:

 - Your tribal government has an agreement—or Memorandum of Understanding (MOU)—with us detailing how the program will work on its Trust lands, **and**
 -	You have a valid VA home loan Certificate of Eligibility (COE), **and**